Specifies whether the common language runtime runs garbage collection on a separate thread.

 Contains information about assembly binding and garbage collection.

 The setting in the machine configuration file is the default for all .NET Framework applications.
-The machine configuration file setting overrides the application configuration file setting.
+The application configuration file setting overrides the machine configuration file setting.

-If your application involves heavy user interaction, leave concurrent garbage collection enabled to minimize the application's pause time to perform garbage collection.
+If your application is single-threaded and involves heavy user interaction, leave concurrent garbage collection enabled to minimize the application's pause time to perform garbage collection.
+If your application is an ASP.NET server application you do not need to alter the default value of the gcConcurrent element.

-The following example shows how to disable concurrent garbage collection.
+The following example shows how to disable garbage collection.

 <configuration> <runtime> <gcConcurrent enabled="false"/> </runtime> </configuration>